Everything you need to know about King Charles Spaniels

 Heart disease

 Heart disease is the most common health issue in King Charles Spaniels.
 It’s caused by degeneration of one of the heart valves.
 Sadly it can’t be prevented or cured, but it can be managed.
-Regular vet check-ups can catch any issues early, which is vital because starting medication before the heart starts to fail has been proven to help dogs with heart disease live longer.
+Regular check-ups can catch any issues early.
+This is vital because starting medication before the heart starts to fail has been proven to help dogs with heart disease live longer.

 Dental disease